-Free Fair Housing Accessibility FIRST Policy Training
+Free Fair Housing Training for Housing Providers

 Analysis of Impediments

 The City is required to complete an Analysis of Impediments to Fair Housing Choice (AI) every five years.
 The AI is a review of impediments or barriers that affect the rights of fair housing choice.
 The report provides a demographic profile of the County, assesses housing needs of specific income groups, and evaluates housing opportunities available for residents.
 While this report assesses the nature and extent of housing discrimination, it also focuses on developing solutions to mitigate or remove such impediments.
 The City of Encinitas, is one of thirteen jurisdictional members of the San Diego Regional Alliance for Fair Housing (SDRAFFH) that participates in the completion of a regional AI.
 The group completed the FY 2015-20 Analysis of Impediments in May 2015.
 The Encinitas City Council approved the FY 2015-20 AI at a public meeting on May 13, 2015.
-The entire document can be viewed here: San Diego County - Regional Analysis of Impediments to Fair Housing Choice 2015-20 or at the Planning and Building Department during business hours.
+The entire document can be viewed here: San Diego County - Regional Analysis of Impediments to Fair Housing Choice 2015-20 or at the Development Services Department during business hours.

 California Department of Housing and Community Development